jakequade/strain/README.md

 ## What happens when you run `cargo run`

 TODO: Run through how all the above is initialised, starting at a top-to-bottom of `main.rs` and `strain.rs`

+## How the Systems connect to each other